DJI Inspire 3: The Rumors Continue

 The New ZENMUSE X7 Camera

-It would make perfect sense if a new Inspire 3 came equipped with a DJI Zenmuse X7 camera.
+It would make perfect sense if a new Inspire 3 came with the option of a DJI Zenmuse X7 camera.
 It’s an incredibly compact Super 35 light-tight box that sports an in-body gimbal.
-High-end filmmakers could go on to produce amazing quality footage with breathtaking resolution.
-Right now the only drone compatible with the Zenmuse X7 is the Inspire 2.
+High-end filmmakers could go on to produce astounding footage with breathtaking resolution.
+Right now, the only drone compatible with the Zenmuse X7 is the Inspire 2.

-Any Inspire upgrade—or a new family of high-end camera drones—would have to include the X7.
-Either that or be compatible so that professional aerial photographers and cinematographers have the choice.
+Any Inspire upgrade—or a new family of high-end camera drones—should include the X7.
+Or at least be X7 compatible.
+This way, pro aerial photographers and cinematographers have the choice.

 - 2K Apple ProRes